-You'll find this fantastical floating taxi on Mitchell Street adjacent to Glasgow's Style Mile, created by artist Rogue-one.
-Capturing the attention of all who walk past, it's a great piece to start off your trail.
+You'll find this fantastical floating taxi on Mitchell Street adjacent to Glasgow's Buchanan Street, also created by artist Rogue.
+The city's very own floating taxi never fails to capture the attention of all who walk past.

-Staying on Mitchell Street, you'll find this colossal image depicting a girl with a magnifying glass - at the right angle, it looks as if she's plucking people off the street!
-Created by artist Smug, it's within walking distance of Central Station.
+Again on Mitchell Street, you'll find this colossal image depicting a girl with a magnifying glass - catch it at the right angle and it looks as if she's plucking people off the street!
+Created by artist Smug, it's within walking distance of Glasgow Central Station.

 Take a look at the gable end wall overlooking the Ingram Street car park and you'll find all manner of Scottish wildlife coming from the spray can of Smug.
 You'll need a few photos to capture all of this huge mural!